Skip to content

 • Voice channel is full — easy to miss: when the channel has hit its user limit, Discord does not send any voice updates, so the connection times out.
 The bot needs the Move Members permission to bypass the limit and receive both events.

-When a new connection is established, discolink picks the best node for the voice region.
+When a new connection is established, Discolink picks the best node for the voice region.
 It uses VoiceRegion.getRelevantNode(), which:

 1. Runs NodeManager.relevant() to get ready nodes sorted by load metrics